Quiver W-algebras: Introduction

 \subsection{Acknowledgements}

 We thank for discussions and comments Alexey Sevastyanov, Edward Frenkel, Nikita Nekrasov and Samson Sha\-ta\-shvili.
-VP acknowledges grant RFBR 15-01-04217.
 TK is grateful to Institut des Hautes \'Etudes Scientifiques for hospitality where a part of this work has been done.
-The work of TK was supported in part by JSPS Grant-in-Aid for Scientific Research (No.~13J04302) from MEXT of Japan.
+The work of TK was supported in part by Keio Gijuku Academic Development Funds, JSPS Grant-in-Aid for Scientific Research (Nos.~JP13J04302 and JP17K18090), the MEXT-Supported Program for the Strategic Research Foundation at Private Universities ``Topological Science'' (No.~S1511006), JSPS Grant-in-Aid for Scientific Research on Innovative Areas ``Topological Materials Science'' (No.~JP15H05855), and ``Discrete Geometric Analysis for Materials Design'' (No.~JP17H06462).
+VP acknowledges grant RFBR 15-01-04217 and RFBR 16-02-01021.
+The research of VP on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (QUASIFT grant agreement 677368).